Study to Evaluate Efficacy, Safety, and Tolerability of MT-7117 in Subjects With Diffuse Cutaneous Systemic Sclerosis

 - Must provide signed and dated informed consent form (ICF) to participate in the study.
 Subjects must be able to (in the judgment of the Investigator) understand the nature of the study and all risks involved with participation in the study.
 Subjects must be willing to cooperate and comply with all protocol restrictions and procedures including study visits.

-- Male or female aged 18 to 75 years inclusive at screening with documented diagnosis of systemic sclerosis (SSc), as defined using the 2013 ACR/European League Against Rheumatism (EULAR) criteria.
+- Male or female age ≥ 18 years at screening with documented diagnosis of systemic sclerosis (SSc), as defined using the 2013 ACR/European League Against Rheumatism (EULAR) criteria.

 - Has diffuse cutaneous form of SSc according to Leroy and Medsger's criteria.